feedly/sample-customer-scripts/integrations/opencti/readme.md

 If you experience any issues while setting up or running this script, please ensure that you've followed all the steps in this guide correctly.
 Most common issues can be resolved by:

 - Checking that all the required Python packages are installed.
-You can check this by running `pip freeze` in the terminal.
+You can check this by running `pip3 freeze` in the terminal.
 The output should include all the packages listed in the "Requirements" section above.

 - Verifying that your `config.ini` file is correctly formatted and includes all the necessary details.